Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Additional Background on Control Variates

 \section{Additional Background on Control Variates}

 Let $\{x_i\}_{i=1}^n$ be a set containing approximate samples from $\Pi$.
-The classic approach to CVs is based on data-splitting, such that a CV $g$ is constructed based on a subset of the samples $\{x_i\}_{i=1}^m$, then a Monte Carlo estimator based on $f-g$ is evaluated using the remainder of the samples, $\{x_i\}_{i=m+1}^n$.
-Thus $\Pi[f]$ is approximated using the CV estimator \begin{talign*} \frac{1}{(n-m)} \sum_{i=m+1}^n (f(x_i)-g(x_i)) \end{talign*} where $g(\cdot) = g(\cdot; x_1,\dots,x_m)$.
-If the $x_i$ are independent samples from $\Pi$ then such a CV estimator is unbiased.
-It is also common practice to use the same set $\{x_i\}_{i=1}^n$ for both the construction of $g$ and evaluation of the Monte Carlo estimator; in this case the estimator is biased in general but may enjoy superior mean square error.
+The classic approach to \gls{CV}s is based on data-splitting, such that a \gls{CV} $g$ is constructed based on a subset of the samples $\{x_i\}_{i=1}^m$, then a \gls{MC} estimator based on $f-g$ is evaluated using the remainder of the samples, $\{x_i\}_{i=m+1}^n$.
+Thus $\Pi[f]$ is approximated using the \gls{CV} estimator \begin{talign*} \frac{1}{(n-m)} \sum_{i=m+1}^n (f(x_i)-g(x_i)) \end{talign*} where $g(\cdot) = g(\cdot; x_1,\dots,x_m)$.
+If the $x_i$ are independent samples from $\Pi$ then such a \gls{CV} estimator is unbiased.
+It is also common practice to use the same set $\{x_i\}_{i=1}^n$ for both the construction of $g$ and evaluation of the \gls{MC} estimator; in this case the estimator is biased in general but may enjoy superior mean square error.

-In this section we recall existing approaches to constructing CVs, providing references to existing literature where appropriate.
+In this section we recall existing approaches to constructing \gls{CV}s, providing references to existing literature where appropriate.